jcapelle13/DropoutScraper/README.md

-# ImageStripper
+# DropoutStripper
-Strips image url sout of an HTML file and downloads them
+Strips out Episode Name, number, description, and image from Dropout.tv html for uploading to TheMovieDB